nagu2094/Capstoneproject/README.md

     Password: 12345678A@
     ```

-## Overview
-By working through the lessons in this course, you've learned the necessary skills and knowledge to develop back-end APIs for the Little Lemon project.
-You were provided with code snippets and your task was to use these, plus any of your own code, to complete an API project for the Little Lemon restaurant.

-You will now take part in a peer-review exercise in which you will submit your completed APIs for two of your peers to review.
-You will also be required to review two of your peers' projects.

 Detailed criteria are covered in the grading criteria overview below.
 Review criteria
 less
-When you submit your assignment, other learners in the course will review and grade your work.
+When I submit this assignment, other learners in the course will review and grade your work.
 These are the criteria they’ll use to evaluate your APIs.

-In this project, your APIs need to make it possible for your end-users to perform certain tasks and your reviewer will be looking for the following functionalities.
+In this project, your APIs need to make it possible for your end-users to perform certain tasks and the reviewer will be looking for the following functionalities.

 1. The admin can assign users to the manager group